-Knowing the reasons on why you should use a real estate agent may sound straightforward, but figuring out how to find a Realtor you can trust can be stressful.
-Luckily it isn’t just threat of a bad reputation that keeps your real estate agent from acting in their best interests instead of yours.
+Knowing the reasons on why you should use real estate agents may sound straightforward, but figuring out how to find a Realtor you can trust can be stressful.
+Luckily it isn’t just the threat of a bad reputation that keeps your real estate agent from acting in their best interests instead of yours.
 Their obligation as a fiduciary has been codified into law.

 You might know that your real estate agent has a professional obligation to act in your best interests, but did you know they have a legal obligation to you as well?
-The agent-client relationship is legally defined as a fiduciary relationship, with the agent identified as the fiduciary and their client (you) the principal.
-And in such relationships, the fiduciary must always act in your best interest.
+The agent-client relationship is legally defined as a fiduciary relationship, which means that the fiduciary must always act in your best interest.
 As the client you are the principal, and the agent in this fiduciary is legally bound to fill their obligations to you.

-When we say your agent must always act in your best interest, it means these Fiduciary Obligations actions are clearly enshrined in law:
+When we say your agent ‘s duty is to always act in your best interest, it means these Fiduciary Obligations actions are clearly enshrined in law:

 1. Loyalty.
 When you hire your agent, they must become completely loyal to your interests.
-They must act in a way that allows you to sell your home at the highest price with the most favorable terms.
+For example they must act in a way that allows you to sell your home at the highest price with the most favorable terms.
 As your agent it is their duty to not breach your trust by establishing clear communication and working to accomplish your motives.

 2. Confidentiality.
 Your agent must keep confidential any information that could weaken your bargaining position.
-What they don’t have to do (and what is illegal if they do it) is lie to the buyer, buyer’s broker, home inspector or appraiser about the condition of the property, or withhold any material facts from these parties.
+What they don’t have to do (and what is illegal if they do it) is lie to the potential buyers, buyer, buyer’s broker, home inspector or appraiser about the condition of the property, or withhold any material facts from these parties.
 It’s their duty to help you get the best deal possible – but that doesn’t mean they have to tell everyone everything.

 3. Disclosure.
-The fiduciary obligation of disclosure is different for seller’s and buyer’s agents.
+The fiduciary’s duty to disclose information is different for seller’s and buyer’s agents.
 The seller’s agent must reveal the following:

 - All purchase offers